 Around 4,000 British nationals live in Bahrain, and thousands more visit each year.
 Most visits are trouble free.

 You should be alert to local and regional developments.
 Localised protests can take place and generally there is a visible security presence.
 You should be vigilant, follow the advice of the local authorities, and avoid large crowds and demonstrations.
 If you encounter civil disturbance, leave the area immediately.
 Travel around Bahrain may be affected at such times.
 See Demonstrations

 By law, all residents and visitors must carry photographic ID.
 Illegal drugs are strictly forbidden, even a residual amount.
 See Local laws and customs

-There is a general threat from terrorism.
-Terrorists continue to issue statements threatening to carry out attacks in the Gulf region.
+Terrorists are likely to try to carry out attacks in Bahrain.
 See Terrorism

-You must have legal status in Bahrain when you depart.
+You must have legal status in Bahrain and not be subject to a Travel Ban when you depart.
 See Exit requirements

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.